datamongrel/hello-world/README.md

 # hello-world
 Hello World, first github action.

-Here we go, finally got am account on GitHub.
+Here we go, finally got an account on GitHub.